Softcatala/translation-memory-tools/README.rst

 Projects included in the translation memory
 ===========================================

-The file ``projects.json`` contains the description of the projects that are included in the translation memory.
+The  ``cfg/projects`` directory contains the description of the projects that are included in the translation memory.

 If context is not provided (msgctxt), duplicated translations are not stored.